 At all times relevant hereto, CVS Health, through Caremark, derives substantial revenue providing pharmacy benefits in Virginia through several different means including, but not limited to, providing services and its formulary to the Piedmont Community Health Plan, the Fairfax County Public Schools, and the University of Virginia Health Plan.

-At all times relevant hereto, CVS Health and Caremark offered pharmacy benefit management services nationwide and maintained a national formulary or formularies that are used nationwide, including in Rockbridge County.
+At all times relevant hereto, CVS Health and Caremark offered pharmacy benefit management services nationwide and maintained a national formulary or formularies that are used nationwide, including in Halifax County.
 At all times relevant hereto, those formularies included opioids, including those at issue in this case.
-At all times relevant hereto, those formularies allowed for the dispensing and reimbursement of such opioids in Virginia, including in Rockbridge County.
+At all times relevant hereto, those formularies allowed for the dispensing and reimbursement of such opioids in Virginia, including in Halifax County.

-Defendant, EXPRESS SCRIPTS HOLDING COMPANY (“ESHC”), is a Delaware corporation with its principal place of business in St. Louis, Missouri.
-ESHC may be served through its registered agent: Corporation Service Company, 251 Little Falls Drive, Wilmington, Delaware 19808.
+Defendant, EXPRESS SCRIPTS HOLDING COMPANY (“ESHC”), identified above in Section D regarding retail and mail order pharmacies, is also a PBM Defendant..

 Defendant, EXPRESS SCRIPTS, INC. (“ESI”), is incorporated in the State of Delaware with its principal place of business located in St. Louis, Missouri, is a pharmacy benefit management company, and is a wholly-owned subsidiary of ESHC.
 ESI has been registered to do business in Virginia since at least 1987 and has an active license with the Virginia Department of Health Professions (the original of which was applied for in 1991).
 ESI may be served in Virginia through its registered agent: The Corporation Service Company, 100 Shockoe Slip, 2nd Floor, Richmond, Virginia 23219.

-ESHC and ESI are collectively referred to as “Express Scripts”.
+ESHC, in its capacity as a PBM, and ESI are collectively referred to as “Express Scripts”.

 In 2012, ESI acquired its rival, Medco Health Solutions Inc., in a $29.1 billion deal.
 As a result of the merger, ESHC was formed and became the largest PBM in the nation, filing a combined 1.4 billion prescriptions for employers and insurers.
 In March of 2018, ESI made a $67 billion bid to purchase Cigna.
 If the companies merge, the clout of ESI will grow even more.